 Seize opportunities on GBP/USD you won’t find anywhere else, and trade EUR/USD and USD/JPY when these markets are usually closed.

 Trade our exclusive FTSE 100, Germany 30, Wall Street and HS50 weekend markets.4

-Trade our own Crypto 10 index, as well as all major coins including bitcoin, ether, ripple, litecoin.5
+Professional traders can trade our own Crypto 10 index, as well as all major coins including bitcoin, ether and litecoin.5

 Live weekend prices